 Travelling to Thailand is a culinary adventure.
 The country’s dishes often include ingredients and aromas you may never have experienced before.
 But as your Thailand trip comes to an end, that doesn’t mean your love affair with its food must end as well.
 So before you depart the country, learn how to cook Thai food at one of these classes, and bring home a taste of Thailand with you.

 There are plenty of cooking classes to join in Bangkok, but Chef LeeZ’s has been on top of the pile for several years now.
 The chef herself has years of experience teaching, and it’s reflected in her classes.

-Class sizes are capped at eight people to ensure everybody receives the right amount of individual attention, and the kitchen is modern and spotless.
-Students learn about the core ingredients in Thai cooking before utilising that knowledge to create 12 dishes in one class, finishing off with the tasting.
-There is a conscious effort to educate about how to use the ingredients, and tours around the kitchen’s gardens are insightful.
-The price is fair, too, working out at just under 200 baht per dish learned, and it also grants students access to online recipes and “how to” videos.
+Class sizes are generally around eight people, ensuring everybody receives the right amount of individual attention, and the kitchen is modern and spotless.
+Students are introduced to the core ingredients in Thai cooking before learning how to create 12 dishes in one class, finishing off with a tasting.
+The price is fair, working out at just under 200 baht per dish learned.
+In addition to a hard copy of the class recipes, students receive access to online recipes and “how to” videos.
 Just like at school, a class can be made or broken by its teacher – and Chef LeeZ more than makes it worthwhile.

 Sompong Thai Cooking School